Skip to main content

 AreaGateway owns (this SDK / server)Monorepo POS app owns

-Payment runtimeCard-present runtime, SmartConnect transport, pending-operation recovery, post-approval server replayCart model, receipt rendering, tender selection UI
+Payment runtimeCard-present runtime, SmartConnect transport, sale/auth/capture/refund/void/tip-adjust mapping, timeout/receipt/processor/terminal config, pending-operation recovery, post-approval server replayCart model, receipt rendering, tender selection UI

 Device enrollmentRegistration/heartbeat payloads, managed-host snapshot shaping, device-bound credential contractDevice identity persistence, operator-facing enrollment UX